Brad Bird: The Incredibles and Ratatouille (2000–2008)

-Ghost Protocol and Tomorrowland (2008–2015)
+Mission: Impossible – Ghost Protocol and Tomorrowland (2008–2015)

-Midway through the aughts, Bird was attached to direct an adaption of James Dalessandro's novel, 1906, which chronicles the tumultuous earthquake that struck San Francisco a century prior.
+Midway through the aughts, Bird was attached to direct an adaptation of James Dalessandro's novel, 1906, which chronicles the tumultuous earthquake that struck San Francisco a century prior.
 Due to the size and scale of such a project, three studios were to finance its making—Pixar, Disney, and Warner Bros.—but the project stalled.
 He paused when Pixar management asked he take over Ratatouille, and returned afterward.
-He attempted to rewrite "1906" to fit within the confines of a feature's length, but struggled.
+He attempted to rewrite 1906 to fit within the confines of a feature's length, but struggled.
 Instead, Bird helmed Mission: Impossible – Ghost Protocol, an installment of the action spy series Mission: Impossible, starring Tom Cruise.

 Bird's foray into live-action filmmaking after a major career in animation had little precedent, according to critics.
 Cruise had been impressed by the style and storytelling of Incredibles, and urged Bird to contact him should he venture into the live-action sphere.
 The idea of combining the commercial aspects of a franchise—this was the third Mission sequel—and more artistic tones challenged Bird, who signed on to direct in May 2010.
 In the picture, Cruise reprises his role of Impossible Missions Force agent Ethan Hunt, who with his team race against time to find a nuclear extremist who gains access to Russian nuclear launch codes.
 Ghost Protocol was shot on location partially in Dubai, and includes a memorable scene when Cruise scales the newly erected Burj Khalifa.
 Upon release in December 2011, it became the highest-grossing film in the series up to that point, with $694 million worldwide.
 It was the fifth-highest-grossing film of 2011 as well as the second-highest-grossing film starring Cruise.

 Though he was asked to direct Star Wars: The Force Awakens, Bird turned down the opportunity to focus on his new project: the sci-fi film Tomorrowland, named for the futuristic themed land found at Disney theme parks.
 Bird co-wrote the screenplay with Damon Lindelof.
 In the film, a disillusioned genius inventor (George Clooney) and a teenage science enthusiast (Britt Robertson) embark to an intriguing alternate dimension known as "Tomorrowland," where their actions directly affect their own world.
 The film ended up being a box-office bomb, losing Disney $120–150 million, and attracting a mixed critical response.